ABC Organic Gardener Magazine latest issue magazine cover.

 I have always had chooks in my life.
 As a child, while all my friends played with their dogs, cats and budgies, I was taking my pet rooster for a walk (with a soft lead around his leg) and designing comfortable nesting boxes for ‘the girls’.

 Anyone who has experienced chooks trashing gardens, being killed by foxes and dogs, or young chicks being swooped upon by chicken hawks – not to mention egg-stealing goannas and snakes – knows what I am talking about.
 It’s enough to put you off, and suddenly the thought of popping down to the shop and buying a dozen organic eggs and a bag of organic manure seems preferable!
-What I’ve found, though, is that with an understanding of the needs of chooks, some sensible preparation and good design, living with them can be an absolute pleasure.

 The ultimate design

-As with chook lovers the world over, I have spent many hours dreaming up the ultimate chook house and run design to ensure happy, healthy poultry.
+As with chook lovers the world over, I have spent many hours dreaming up the ultimate chook house and run to ensure happy, healthy poultry.
 I’m also a permaculture enthusiast, excited by its focus on interconnected systems and how to combine plants and animals for increased productivity.

-The design aims to create a self-sustaining environment where people and poultry work together, grow together and enjoy each other’s company – a system designed purposely to combine the natural skills and talents of both bird and human to produce food, gardens and fertiliser in a predator-proof area.
+The design aims to create a self-sustaining environment where people and poultry work together, grow together and enjoy each other’s company.
+A system designed purposely to combine the natural skills and talents of both bird and human to produce food, gardens and fertiliser in a predator-proof area.
 There were two added challenges: to construct with recycled materials where possible, and to redefine the ‘old chook-pen’ image, making it as visually attractive and interesting as possible.

-The design is a hexagonal shape divided into six separate pie-shaped sections for crop and chook rotations.
+The Chook Clock is a hexagonal shape divided into six separate pie-shaped sections for crop and chook rotations.
 The central tower, with a steel support post in a concrete floor, contains the roosts and nesting boxes.
-The name ‘Chook Clock’ was born when I was at the design stage – I had a vision of making the whole structure, with not six but 12 garden beds, into an enormous sundial.
+The name ‘Chook Clock’ was born when I was at the design stage: I had a vision of making the whole structure, with not six but 12 garden beds, into an enormous sundial.
 I scaled this down, but the name stuck.
 It makes for simple instructions such as: “Plant the beetroots in the two o’clock”, or “Let the chooks out into the six o’clock today”.

 The entire Chook Clock is surrounded with aviary wire, predator-proofed around the perimeter and roofed with orchard netting.
 The internal walls separating the sections are of standard chicken wire, as these don’t have to be predator-proof, just wandering-chook-proof!
 Each section has its own external door – also predator-proofed.